-Application of Fan Filter Units in Airborne Infection Isolation Rooms
+Application of Fan Filter Units in Airborne Infectious Isolation Rooms

-Airborne infection isolation rooms (AIIR) are used for patients with easily communicable airborne disease.
-When there is a shortage of AIIR, existing patient rooms (or hotel rooms in temporary care facilities) can be converted to negative pressure isolation rooms.
-Price Fan Filter Units (FFU) can be used in three configurations to retrofit these existing spaces.
+Airborne infectious isolation rooms (AIIRs) are used for patients with easily communicable airborne diseases.
+When there is a shortage of AIIRs, existing patient rooms (or hotel rooms in temporary care facilities) can be converted to negative pressure isolation rooms.
+Price Fan Filter Units (FFUs) can be used in three configurations to retrofit these existing spaces.

-In this, the most permanent and involved application, an exhaust flow FFU is installed in the ceiling near the patient.
-Air is drawn from the room, HEPA filtered, and then exhausted through existing exhaust/return ductwork.
+In this, the most permanent and involved application, a reverse flow FFU is installed in the ceiling near the patient.
+Air is drawn from the room, HEPA filtered and then exhausted through existing exhaust/return ductwork.

-An exhaust flow fan filter unit can be placed on the floor of the patient room and plugged into a standard wall socket, drawing air in through the face of the unit and exhausting HEPA filtered air out through ductwork that is directed to a room exhaust/return grille, an adjacent space, or out a window.
+A reverse flow Fan Filter Unit can be placed on the floor of the patient room and plugged into a standard wall socket, drawing air in through the face of the unit and exhausting HEPA-filtered air out through ductwork that is directed to a room exhaust/return grille, to an adjacent space or out a window.
 It is important that any openings for ductwork are sealed for leakage to maintain room pressurization.

-A standard supply air FFU can be placed on the floor of a patient room and plugged into a standard wall socket, drawing air through the back of the unit, and expelling HEPA filtered air out through the face of the unit.
+A supply flow FFU can be placed on the floor of a patient room and plugged into a standard wall socket, drawing air through the back of the unit and expelling HEPA-filtered air out through the face of the unit.
 The FFU should be positioned in an opening in a doorway or wall that is sealed to prevent leakage past the FFU.
-Alternatively, the FFU can be placed in the doorway between two adjacent rooms (possibly hotel rooms), to create a negative pressure space where the patient is located.
+Alternatively, the FFU can be placed in the doorway between two adjacent rooms (possibly hotel rooms) to create a negative pressure space where the patient is located.

 For more information about Fan Filter Units or Critical Environments products, please contact us at